 Doing laundry and line drying clothes in the sun every day you feel up to it is one of the best kinds of exercise, if you can do exercise.
 The sun exposure, fresh air, and earthing are helpful.
 It also provides the benefit of ensuring your clothes, sheets, etc. are absolutely free of mold.

-Do this to your house or apartment: decrease or raise the temperature to a constant 74-76.
+Do this to your house or apartment: decrease or raise the temperature to a constant 74-76 or higher if you live somewhere in the South.
 Every morning, open all the curtains, open all the blinds.
 Keep all overhead fans on medium or high, night and day.
 Get a dehumidifier if possible and run it constantly.
 You may even need two dehumidifiers.
 All of these things improve air quality and reduce mold, things that are crucial.

 Stay warm.
 Bundle up if you have to.
 It is more important to avoid getting even slightly chilled than it is to get heat treatments like saunas, baths, etc.